cupof-github/wareki2era/README.md

 wareki2era(jpnEra, "#"); // 1912#12#10
 ```

-In addition `j` option is return japanese date string of date.
+In addition `j` option is return japanese date of string.

 ```js
 // with 'j' option